 Patsy – Love Is Divine (Sonia Pottinger production)

 Patsy’s vocals can be a little harsh at times but on this tune they work just right .
 She started her recording career in the early 60’s duetting with either Derrick Morgan or Stranger Cole on numerous tunes for Duke Reid, Lesley Kong and Prince Buster.
 By 1966 she was mainly recording for the Pottingers with Stranger Cole and an increasing number of solo sides.
 By the end of the decade she seems to have pretty much retired from the business.

 This came out on a Jamaican Gayfeet press originally, in 1970 it was issued on a High Note 7″ in the UK titled Find Someone.
 It is currently available on a CD by the Japanese label Rock A Shacka – Vol.15 Queen Patsy & Stranger Cole.

 I’ve Got A Date – Alton Ellis And The Flames (Duke Reid production)

-Treasure Isle studio and Alton Ellis were an electrifying combination in the Rocksteady years.
-Hit after hit emerged on Duke Reid’s Dutchess and Treasure Isle labels , I’ve Got A Date AKA Girl I’ve Got A Date was one of the biggest.
+The Treasure Isle studio and singer Alton Ellis were an electrifying combination in the Rocksteady years.
+Hit after hit emerged on Duke Reid’s Dutchess and Treasure Isle labels,(Girl) I’ve Got A Date was one of the biggest.